 The workplace as we know it has forever changed as the world was shackled by the newly pandemic-induced demands and challenges.
 A typical workplace has needed a solid reformation for a while now, considering how it is still seemingly easy to encounter the remnants of the industrial work culture.
 The pandemic comes as the final nail in the coffin to this line of reasoning.
 Undoubtedly, this led to a resounding ‘YES’ to the necessary changes.
 So, what are some of the notable changes to expect in 2022?

 Usually, when people think about a typical HR department, they think of making reports and following tedious statistics.
 However, in 2022, this is no longer the case.
 The same methods are indeed used but in a far more productive way.
-Thanks to the new flexible methodologies being developed such as , better solutions are here.
+Thanks to the new flexible methodologies being developed such as the one used by Juggle Strategies, better solutions are here.
 Soft skills have allowed the use of statistics and marketing reports to actually define fresh strategies and solutions in the onslaught of new challenges.
 These soft skills range from improving analytical thinking, defining a perfect employee, and attracting these candidates to also including greater diversity while offering equality for everyone.